Amor en custodia (Mexican TV series)

-Amor en Custodia is a Mexican television drama, inspired by the popular Argentine telenovela of the same name, and developed and produced by Emilia Lamothe.
-Amor en Custodia focuses on and satirizes the lives of socialite teens and young adults growing up in Mexico City.
+Amor en custodia is a Mexican television drama inspired by the popular Argentine telenovela of the same name and developed and produced by Emilia Lamothe.
+The story focuses on and satirizes the lives of socialite teens and young adults growing up in Mexico City.
 It deals with sexuality, drugs, money, jealousy and other issues.

-It first aired on July 18, 2005 and ended on August 11, 2006.
+It aired from July 18, 2005 to August 11, 2006.

-It has been shown in more than 13 countries, including the USA, Europe, Japan, Thailand, and Latin America, and has been translated into English, French, Japanese, and German.
+The series has been shown in more than 13 countries, including the USA, Europe, Japan, Thailand, and Latin America, and has been translated into English, French, Japanese, and German.

 Production

 Conception

-The project was originally intended as a film, to be made by Zeta Films, with La Mujer de Mi Hermano's creator Jaime Bayly set to write the screenplay, actress Angélica Aragón to star as Paz Achával Urién, and Bárbara Mori to portray Paz's daughter Barbara.
+The project was originally intended as a film to be made by Zeta Films, with La Mujer de Mi Hermano creator Jaime Bayly set to write the screenplay, actress Angélica Aragón to star as Paz Achával Urién, and Bárbara Mori to portray Paz's daughter Barbara.
 The film never went into production and was ultimately canceled.

 The project was later redesigned as a TV-movie, for Televisa, but again the production was canceled.

 Development of the show, this time as a TV series to be shown on TV Azteca, finally began on January 5, 2005, when TV Azteca gave it a put pilot commitment, with Emilia Lamothe as writer and executive producer.
 In February 2005, the network confirmed the pilot order, and Mario O. Garcés was named as co-writer.

 Music

-Pop singer Alexandre Pires was credited with the music selection used on Amor en Custodia, though the cast played a part in the choice, and even recorded some of their own songs for inclusion.
+Pop singer Alexandre Pires was credited with the music selection used in the series, though the cast played a part in the choice, and even recorded some of their own songs for inclusion.

 In contrast to his usual style of Spanish independent music and alternative rock artists, Pires largely used pop songs for the Mexican version, and current Top 40 hits for the American version.
 He explained, "Since the show is based on high class profiled families, I'm going for more pop-ish sounds, for the USA version.
 I want to attract new viewers, so I will be using some top 40 English songs from the best artists today and from great artists internationally."

-The opening theme chosen was Abre tu Corazón, performed by Olga Tañón.
+The opening theme song is Abre tu Corazón, performed by Olga Tañón.